 This oscillator provides an approximate 32.768kHz clock.
 It is calibrated during production to provide a default frequency close to its nominal frequency.
 The calibration register can also be written from software for run-time calibration of the oscillator frequency.
-The oscillator employs a built-in prescaler, which provides both a 32.768kHz output and a 1.024kHz output, see "RTCCTRL - RTC Control Register" on page 66 for details.
+The oscillator employs a built-in prescaler, which provides both a 32.768kHz output and a 1.024kHz output.